The Tools of Choice for Hobbyists and Professionals

 St. Croix Model RR Club:

 "We're using a larger custom made version of the Hot Wire Foam Factory to make signs at more than twice the speed and at less than half the cost of the old wood or plastic materials.
-When we coat them with outdoor latex paint or stucco they last longer than wood.
+When we coat them with outdoor latex paint or stucco, they last longer than wood.
 The customer is happy because he's paying less, and we are making more profit than ever."
-Lompoc, California

 School Teacher: